hax0sen/adhoc-nexus-playbooks/nexus-adhoc-playbooks/readme.md

 Before initiating the migration to H2 and Java 17, it's crucial to first upgrade to the most recent Nexus Repository version that still supports your current database (OrientDB) and Java version (8 or 11).
 This staged approach ensures a more stable transition.

-1.  **Configure Ansible Variables:** Modify the `vars` file associated with your Ansible playbook (e.g., `upgrade_vars.yml`).
+1.  **Configure Ansible Variables:** Modify the `vars` file associated with your Ansible playbook.
 Set the following variables to target the last OrientDB-compatible Nexus version:

     ```yaml
     nexus_version: "3.70.4-02"